HealthcarePriceTransparrency/334project/models/README.md

 | 6 | 0.05344826213077272 | 0.04039029712779443 |
 | 7 | 0.05856244171786311 | 0.0462752752079002 |
 | 8 | 0.06173719651683206 | 0.0483136723468999 |

+## Random Forest

+Notes on the Random Forest model.

+### Notable Changes

+I fixed the broken parts of the script and converted it to a notebook so that we can all use it.